AnswerDotAI/claudette/README.md

 source.
-The reason this project is a new kind of literal program is because we take seriously Knuth’s call to action, that we have a “*moral commitment*” to never write an “*illiterate program*” – and so we have a commitment to making literate programming and easy and pleasant experience.
+The reason this project is a new kind of literal program is because we take seriously Knuth’s call to action, that we have a “*moral commitment*” to never write an “*illiterate program*” – and so we have a commitment to making literate programming an easy and pleasant experience.
 (For more on this, see [this talk](https://www.youtube.com/watch?v=rX1yGxJijsI) from Hamel Husain.)